DOD Supply Base Resilience and Diversification Program

 Who Should Apply

-- The submitter must own a clear connection to the state of Ohio (offices, manufacturing, services, or operations).
+- The submitter must have a clear connection to the state of Ohio (offices, manufacturing, services, or operations).
 An Ohio mailing address will be requested.

 - The invention should have or be eligible to receive a U.S. Patent.